New Colin Kaepernick Blow: He’s A Vegan, Teams Concerned

 The question that arises among most people is, what is the true reason why none of the teams are interested in Kaepernick?
 It’s no question that the biggest concern with signing him is his strong political views that he has had no issue expressing openly.
 President Trump seemed to think that he was the reason that none of the teams would sign Kaepernick, knowing that they would receive backlash from him, who called Kaepernick “un-American” for refusing to stand for the American flag.

 Now, let’s go back to his vegan diet.
-According to VegKitchen, a vegan diet can be used by high performance athletes.
+According to VegKitchen, a vegan diet can be used by high-performance athletes.
 In fact, the article revealed that quite a few athletes try a vegan diet, but most of them don’t stick with it.

 Why do athletes have trouble sticking to a vegan diet?
 When an athlete switches to a vegan diet, they often seem like they are constantly hungry.
 In return, it lowers their energy levels, thus making it difficult to perform at their optimum level.
 Further, protein is very important for an athlete because it helps to rebuild broken down muscle tissue.